Mary never in a million years thought this could happen to her.

 Here's what can happen if there is an accident against your auto insurance policy with an undisclosed licensed driver, just like it did with Mary.

-You might be thinking, “I’ll just say they weren’t living with me.”
-But that won’t fly.
-Companies use state systems to see who’s licensed at your address.
-And once they find a match, your explanation doesn’t carry much weight.
+You might be thinking, “I'll just say they weren't living with me.”
+But that won't fly.
+Companies use state systems to see who's licensed at your address.
+And once they find a match, you better have proof they live somewhere else.

 Most people don't know this, but insurance companies in Texas perform what they call driver discovery checks.
 These are automated scans against state driver's license records to match licensed drivers with home addresses.